SmearyTundra/nonparametric-analysis-US-dairy-production-consumption/README.md

 install.packages(packages_list)
 ```

-# Running the analysis
+# Analysis and results

 The repository contains different files to perform the analysis, here we report their explanation together with a hyperlink to the knitted PDF version:

-- [`01-GAM.pdf`](./01-GAM.pdf) provides the implementation for the GAM model and the reverse percentile bootstrap confindence intervals.
+- [`01-Conformal-Prediction.pdf`](./01-Conformal-Prediction.pdf) contains the implementation of the prediction intervals using a conformal approach.
 - [`02-Permutation-Tests-for-GAM.pdf`](./02-Permutation-Tests-for-GAM.pdf) contains the permutation tests performed to reduce GAM and keep significant covariates only.
-- [`03-Conformal-Prediction.pdf`](./03-Conformal-Prediction.pdf) contains the implementation of the prediction intervals using a conformal approach.
+- [`03-GAM.pdf`](./03-GAM.pdf) provides the implementation for the GAM model and the reverse percentile bootstrap confindence intervals.
 - [`04-Robustness.pdf`](./04-Robustness.pdf) contains the robust regression used to detect years outliers.
-- SPATIAL
+- [`05-Spatial-GAM.pdf`](./05-Spatial-GAM.pdf) empowers a GAM using spatial coordinates.
+- [`05-Spatial-Nonparametric.pdf`](./05-Spatial-Nonparametric.pdf) implements a nonparametric kriging.
 - [`06-Functional-Depth.pdf`](./06-Functional-Depth.pdf) contains the Bayesian nonparametric clustering as well as an exploratory analysis of such clusters using depth measures.

-# Final results

 The final presentations can be found here: